Faculty Evaluation Process

 In addition, students may submit letters of evaluation at any time to CAT via the Office of the Dean of the Faculty.
 To do so, please submit a signed copy of your letter to Lin Reedijk (firstname.lastname@example.org) via File Robot or in hardcopy.

 When a faculty member is up for their regularly scheduled review, faculty and staff are invited to submit letters assessing effectiveness in the key areas of teaching, scholarship, and service.
 We strongly encouraged you to participate in the evaluation of your colleagues.
 Informed evaluation is essential to the success of our process; please review the explanation of the criteria laid out in the Faculty Handbook.
+For advice on writing letters, please visit this page and this recorded session.

 You may write your evaluation as a letter to CAT or use this form.
 In either case, please submit a signed copy to Lin Reedijk (email@example.com) in the Office of the Dean of the Faculty via File Robot or in hardcopy.